-(Interestingly, one of the reviewers at Amazon preferred Deborah Low's book, The Quest for Peace, Love, & a 24-inch Waist, for women struggling with that problem.
-The reviewer also recommended the author's site at www.deborahlow.com.)
+(Interestingly, one of the reviewers at Amazon preferred Deborah Low’s book, The Quest for Peace, Love, and a 24-inch Waist, for women struggling with that problem.
+The reviewer also recommended the author’s site at www.deborahlow.com.)

 Addressing emotional issues is also a big part of Jorge Cruise’s program in 8 Minutes in the Morning.
 He also provides a web site where you can get in touch with others for emotional support, and get personal coaching (www.jorgecruise.com).
 He also hosts weekly conference calls, and he encourages people to lean on each other.
 So it’s kind of a “find a friend” service for weight loss.